 The luxury goods market has seen great growth in the last decade and should continue even if we experience a slight slump.
 Just like it happened in 2008 with the recession, luxury goods sales went down, and the impending crisis we might experience can negatively impact the market, as consumers refrain from spending money on luxury items.

-This is one of the reasons investors are so bullish on Farfetch, furthermore the growth is expected to come from the online segment.
-Given Farfetch position and operations the company can capture some of the chinese market and establish itself as an important player in the asian market.
+This is one of the reasons investors are so bullish on Farfetch, furthermore, the growth is expected to come from the online segment.
+Given Farfetch's position and operations, the company can capture some of the Chinese market share and establish itself as an important player in the Asian market.
 The online segment of luxury goods sales is expected to grow 150% by 2025.

-However the pandemic has sent the global economy into a recession and sales should be affected.
-Given the amount of unemployed people around Europe and the U.S., sales in the sector are expected to decline given the lack of spare money to spend on high end clothes and accessories.
+However, the pandemic has sent the global economy into a recession and sales should be affected.
+Given the number of unemployed people around Europe and the U.S., sales in the sector are expected to decline given the lack of spare money to spend on high-end clothes and accessories.
 China seems to be the only market to experience growth in the short term.
 The luxury goods market is cyclical and inevitably the cycle has come to an end.
-Investors should understand that despite the positive outlook in the long term the company might experience a tough period in the short term.
+Therefore, investors should understand that despite the positive outlook in the long term the company might experience a tough period in the short term.